vippsas/vipps-developers/settlements/sftp-report-service/README.md

 2. The merchant adds the SSH key on [portal.vipps.no](https://portal.vipps.no)
 3. The partner retrieves the settlement reports with SFTP

-**Please note:** This public SSH key does not have to be secret, but anyone with the public SSH key can access settlement reports for merchants that have added that specific SSH key.
-We strongly recommend that partners create separate keys for each merchant, otherwise all their merchants will be able to download everyone's settlement reports.
+**Please note:** This public SSH key does not have to be secret.
+To be able to retrieve the reports it is also necessary to have the _private_ SSH key.
+We strongly recommend that partners use the same SSH key for all their merchants.

 # How to use it